b0ink/csgo-chaos-mod/configs/Chaos/README.md

 Effects are indexed by their function name used within the plugin, for example:

 ```
 "Chaos_PortalGuns"
 {
 	"name"			"Portal Guns"
 	"description"	"Teleport where you shoot"
 	"enabled"		"1"
 	"duration"		"20"
 }
 ```
 `"Chaos_PortalGuns"` references the function name within `scripting/Effects.sp`. **Do not edit this line or it will no longer run.**

 `"name"` can be edited to change the the title that appears in game for that effect.
-Colors from `Multicolors.inc` are supported (colours appear in game chat).
+Colors from `Multicolors.inc` are supported (Colors appear in game chat).

 `"enabled"` will determine whether the effect has a chance to run or not.
-Disabling it will prevent you from also running it manually.
-[Values = 1|0]
+Disabling it will also prevent you from also running it manually. `[Values = 1|0]`

 `"duration"` will determine how long the effect will run. `[Min.
 5 Seconds] [Max.
 120 Seconds]`.
 Setting it to 0 will make the effect last until the end of the round.